James-Fleming12/EvidentialHDC/docs/robust_iterations.md

-1. **`dircons` is the first variant where the corr branch actually retains a shifted direction AND the ceiling moves with it.** The displacement-direction consistency (EMA per-class direction, detached target) produces corr_dir 0.35-0.36 for traffic-sign on both conditions and 0.35 for vegetation — classes with a real retained shift — and their oracles rise accordingly (sig13 fog 0.135 -> 0.178, sig13 crosstalk 0.178 -> 0.230, veg16 fog 0.171 -> 0.191). rho(dir_retention, oracle) crosstalk rises +0.62 -> +0.83.
+1. **`dircons` is the first variant where the corr branch actually retains a shifted direction AND the ceiling moves with it.** The displacement-direction consistency (EMA per-class direction, detached target) produces corr_dir 0.35-0.36 for traffic-sign on both conditions and 0.35 for vegetation, classes with a real retained shift, and their oracles rise accordingly (sig13 fog 0.135 -> 0.178, sig13 crosstalk 0.178 -> 0.230, veg16 fog 0.171 -> 0.191). rho(dir_retention, oracle) crosstalk rises +0.62 -> +0.83.
 The mechanism from Iteration 12 (packed + retained shifted direction = recoverable) is finally reproduced at micro.